szpuszi/szpuszi/README.md

 ## 🧰 About me

-- I build with HTML, CSS, JavaScript, Python, Java & Node.js
+- I build with Python mainly
 - Automation, coding experiments, and learning something new every week

 ---